When will it snow next in the UK after Storm Goretti?

 Storm Goretti swept across the Channel to the UK on Thursday evening and into Friday, battering the Isles of Scilly and Cornwall with hurricane-force winds and covering much of the UK with snow.

-The Met Office issued a number of weather warnings for snow and ice across much of the country on Friday, as people face travel disruption and schools have closed.
-A yellow warning for rain is also in place across much of the east of England.
+The Met Office issued a number of weather warnings for snow, ice and rain across much of the country on Friday, as people faced travel disruption and schools closed.

-Storm Goretti is expected to slowly edge away towards the end of Friday.
-But it won’t be long until the UK sees its next spell of snow.
+But while Storm Goretti slowly edged away towards the end of Friday, it won’t be long until the UK can expect to see its next spell of snow.

 Three yellow snow and ice warnings have been extended into Saturday by the Met Office.
 The warnings cover Scotland and large swathes of Northern England, the Midlands, and parts of the South West, as well as Wales and Northern Ireland.

-A yellow warning for snow and ice comes into force from midday on Friday and has been extended until 3pm on Saturday, with further snowfall possible across parts of northern England and much of Scotland, while a widespread risk of ice is expected to cause disruption.
+A yellow warning for snow and ice came into force from midday on Friday and was extended until 3pm on Saturday, with further snowfall possible across parts of northern England and much of Scotland, while a widespread risk of ice is expected to cause disruption.

-A separate yellow warning for ice will cover large parts of England and Wales from midday on Friday until midday on Saturday as partially thawed snow refreezes, accompanied by wintry showers and freezing fog.
+A separate yellow warning for ice is covering large parts of England and Wales from midday on Friday until midday on Saturday as partially thawed snow refreezes, accompanied by wintry showers and freezing fog.

-In Northern Ireland, a yellow warning for snow and ice will come into force from 5pm on Friday and run until 11am on Saturday, with the Met Office warning of icy patches and some hill snow.
+In Northern Ireland, a yellow warning for snow and ice came into force from 5pm on Friday and runs until 11am on Saturday, with the Met Office warning of icy patches and some hill snow.

 A yellow weather warning for snow and ice has also been issued across Scotland, the north of England, and parts of the Midlands for Sunday.
-The Met Office said parts of the affected area could see as much as 30cm of snow, with 5cm likely more widely.
+The Met Office said parts of the affected area could see as much as 30cm of snow, with 5cm likely more widely, with the alert running from 2am until 3pm.

 Forecasters say the band of snow will move across the warning area on Sunday morning, with high ground once again most likely to see the most intense snowfall.